chimericdream/worldofpannotia.com/src/equipment/magic-items/index.md

 #### Repairing Magic Items

 Some magic items take damage over the course of an adventure.
-It costs no more to repair a magic item with the _craft_ skill than it does to repair its nonmagical counterpart.
-The _make whole_ spell also repairs a damaged &ndash; but not completely broken &ndash; magic item.
+It costs no more to repair a magic item with the {% skill_link craft %} skill than it does to repair its nonmagical counterpart.
+The {% spell_link make-whole %} spell also repairs a damaged &ndash; but not completely broken &ndash; magic item.

 #### Intelligent Items